 Note: This device is pretty bare in terms of foolproofness.
 In particular, the design foregoes input protection (there is no TVS on the CT input and no fuse on the AC input for instance).
 This is a basic design with caveats that works in “typical” conditions.

-Here’s a compact two-sided through-hole layout that fits on 24 x 47 mm PCB:
+Here’s a compact two-sided through-hole layout that fits on 24 x 47 mm PCB (a completed prototype PCB is also shown):

 The layout is obviously affected by the space design goal: it is tiny and cramped.
 VR1 is a multi-turn model for precision, and is placed in way that makes in-situ adjustment easy.
 There is limited decoupling via C2, which is deemed sufficient due to the very small size of the circuit, the relatively low impedances and frequencies at stake.
 C2 serves mostly to stablize the voltage regulator.
 Interruptions of the ground plane have been kept to a minimum.
 All connections are kept on board edges for easier installation.